Want to know more about Sara Baysinger? Here are 10 fun facts.

 When I discovered the magic of reading, I started making up worlds in my head.
 I would draw alien characters in class and write fantastical stories during long church services.

 When I was sixteen I moved to Indiana for the remainder of my high school years.
 It was here that I met the boy who would be my husband.
 But I didn’t know that at the time.

-I went to bible college in Knoxville, TN for a year, before getting kicked out for not turning in my christian service papers on time (my life in a nutshell).
-Then I traveled to China to teach English to middle schoolers.
+I went to college in Knoxville, TN for a year, then I traveled to China to teach English to middle schoolers.

 When I returned to Indiana, I married that boy (mentioned above) & went to nursing school.
 It was during a long afternoon that I was supposed to be studying for nursing exams that I started writing my first novel.

 After a couple years of failing nursing exams, I decided the medical field wasn’t for me, so I started working 12-hour shifts at a factory that made baby-wipes instead.
 Yes.
 I made baby-wipes for a living, and wrote books on the side.
 And I loved every moment of it.